 Old age isn’t kind to any of us and this is true of flowers as well.
 The anthurium spathe will fade as it ages.
 The inflorescences generally last a month in good growing conditions.
 After that period, changing anthurium color begins as the spathe loses color.
 Streaks of green begin to appear and the overall base color will become paler.

-Eventually, the spathe will die and you can cut it off and grow the plant on as a lovely and novel foliage houseplant or start the process to force more blooms.
-This is not a fool-proof process and requires you to give the plant a 6-week rest period in a cool room with temperatures around 60 degrees Fahrenheit (15 C).
+Eventually, the spathe will die and you can cut it off and grow the plant on as a lovely and novel foliage houseplant, or start the process to force more blooms.
+This is not a fool-proof process and requires you to give the plant a six-week rest period in a cool room with temperatures around 60 F. (15 C).

 Provide very little water and bring the plant out after the waiting period is over.
 This will break the dormancy cycle and signal to the plant that it is time to produce flowers.